 We see from the curves that the MLP has a couple of nice characteristics.
 The error rates are low for both algorithms, especially for the census dataset, and they converge with more data, especially the cars dataset.
-The error difference isn’t too great, but it doesn’t improve drastically either with more data, so there is likely a high bias problem that I can attempt to correct with model complexity via the hyper parameters.
+The error difference isn’t too great, but it doesn’t improve drastically either with more data, so there is likely a high bias/low variance contrast that I can attempt to correct with model complexity via the hyper parameters.

 There are several parameters to tweak for neural networks, including hidden layer count, neuron count, and regularization alpha.